Current research students

 Anita has more than ten years of experience in research, evaluation and community related work.
 Since commencing her PhD she has undertaken sessional academic roles at the Centre for Human Rights Education and in the International Health Programme in the School of Nursing, Midwifery and Paramedicine.
 She has previously completed a Master of Human Rights degree.
 Her PhD is being conducted through the International Health Programme at Curtin with Associate Supervision through the Centre for Human Rights Education.

 She undertook a PhD with CHRE’s Associate Professor Caroline Fleay as co-supervisor, completing in 2019, to explore her dual interests in writing and human rights.
-Her thesis is titled: Now I know who I am – a non-refugee writing refugee life stories which explores how the narrative identity of people from a refugee background can be developed through a collaborative process of working with a non-refugee narrator.
+Her thesis titled: Stitching the fabric of life: Refugee stories and the non-refugee narrator.
+A creative non-fiction manuscript and exegesis explores how the narrative identity of people from a refugee background can be developed through a collaborative process of working with a non-refugee narrator.
 Rosemary is actively involved with a number of organisations that assist refugees and asylum seekers in Western Australia.
 She serves on the board of the Edmund Rice Centre, a not for profit organisation that helps people from refugee and other migrant backgrounds as well as Aboriginal and Torres Strait Island people.
-She also works as a sessional lecturer and tutor in Refugee Rights and has also worked as a research assistant at the Centre for Human Rights Education.
+She has also worked as a sessional lecturer and tutor in Refugee Rights and as a research assistant at the Centre for Human Rights Education.
 Rosemary is currently an Adjunct Postdoctoral Fellow in the School of Media, Creative Arts & Social Inquiry at Curtin University.

-Yirga’s PhD work investigated the policy priorities of the Ethiopian education system in light of the views, values and experiences of Ethiopian students and their communities.
+Yirga’s PhD, completed in 2014, work investigated the policy priorities of the Ethiopian education system in light of the views, values and experiences of Ethiopian students and their communities.
 Using observational, dialogical, and archival data from Ethiopia, the study analyses how the interplay of contradictory meanings enacted through the message systems of tradition and modern education support power relations in the country.
-The study titled Pedagogising Traditions: Knowledge and the Purpose of Education in Ethiopia will provide fresh insights into the purpose and relevance of modern education in Ethiopia.
-It will also increase our understanding of how forces of globalisation cut through traditional and cultural spaces using the formal channels of the state, and what realities this process holds for people in places like Ethiopia.
+The study titled From Kingdom to Elitdom: Tradition and the Question of Relevant Education in Ethiopia provides fresh insights into the purpose and relevance of modern education in Ethiopia.
+It also increases our understanding of how forces of globalisation cut through traditional and cultural spaces using the formal channels of the state, and what realities this process holds for people in places like Ethiopia.
 Yirga completed his Bachelor of Laws at Addis Ababa University in Ethiopia, and Master of Human Rights at Curtin University’s Centre for Human Rights Education.
 He has significant experience from working with non-government organisations that work to empower young people in Ethiopia and was a Law lecturer at Unity University College in Addis Ababa.

 Yirga completed his PhD in 2015 and has since graduated with his doctorate degree.